 - 1/2 teaspoon salt

 - Bring the milk and water to a boil in a saucepan that's large enough to prevent boil-overs.
 (While your milk and water heat up, gather your other ingredients and have them ready, because the rest of the cooking goes very quickly.)

 - Once the liquids boil, reduce the heat to low.
 Add the oats and then stir in all other ingredients.
-Continue cooking for 1-2 minutes as you’re adding the ingredients, until oats are done and oatmeal is thickened to your liking.
+Continue cooking for 1-2 minutes as you’re adding the ingredients, until the oats are done and the oatmeal is thickened to your liking.
 (If you’re not quick about adding the ingredients, you can turn the stove off as you add the final items so that your oatmeal doesn’t get too thick, or you can add just a little more milk to thin the consistency to your liking.)

 Nutrition Information:Yield: 8 1/2 servings Serving Size: 3/4 cup

 Amount Per Serving: Calories: 217Total Fat: 6gSaturated Fat: 1gTrans Fat: 0gUnsaturated Fat: 5gCholesterol: 1mgSodium: 201mgCarbohydrates: 38gFiber: 4gSugar: 23gProtein: 5g

 Nutrition information should be considered an estimate only, and may vary depending on your choice of ingredients or preparation.
 No guarantees are made regarding allergies or dietary needs.
 Always consult a physician or dietician for specific advice and questions.